Category: Texas

 I liked the names of the pizzas!
 They were all different instead of the usual names.

 I got the Rio Grande!
+My usual of pepperoni and cheese.
+It was really good!

 We also got a Six Shooter and a Cactus Jack!
 The sauce here was so good!
 I mean, the whole pizza was good, but the sauce was different from what you usually get.
 It’s their secret recipe.